ParsaNikpour/Simulated-Annealing/README.md

 # Simulated-Annealing
-Solving the Quadratic Assignment Problem with Simulated Annealing And here's the source for this code:
+Solving the Quadratic Assignment Problem with Simulated Annealing.
+And here's the source for this code:

 DOI: